h-escoffier/automated-secret-santa/README.md

 - Automatically assigns Secret Santa pairs (with exclusion rules)
 - Sends customized HTML emails to each participant
-- Periodically checks your mailbox and forwards participants' wishlists
+- Periodically checks the Secret Santa mailbox and forwards participants' wishlists
 - Available in English and French

 ---